MouleeswaranS/snake_game/README.md

 # Snake Game

-A classic Snake game implemented in both Python (Pygame) and Web (HTML/CSS/JavaScript) versions.
+A classic Snake game implemented in Web (HTML/CSS/JavaScript) for deployment on Vercel.

-## Python Version

-Build a snake game using Python and Pygame.

-### Requirements

-- Python 3.x
-- Pygame

-### How to Run

-1. Install Pygame: `pip install pygame`
-2. Run the game: `python "snake game.py"`

 ## Web Version